Prep | Senior | Sixth Form

-Please take time to view our video to get a glimpse into Leweston Prep School.
+Please take time to view our videos to get a glimpse into Leweston Prep and Senior School.

 The Sixth Form Centre provides day and boarding students in Years 12 and 13 with their own space to study as well as relax and unwind.
 There is a lounge, kitchen and study room as well as a courtyard garden.
 Year 13 boarders are allowed to book the centre for dinner parties and to host friends by arrangement.Back to Map ^